Skip to content

 ruby

-# Good: each test verifies one thing
+# Good — each test verifies one thing

 it "returns 201 on create" do

-result = client.post("/api/products", { name: "Widget", price: 9.99 })
+resp = client.post("/api/products", json: { name: "Widget", price: 9.99 })

 end